 go - status is auto. link currently points to /usr/local/go/bin/go /usr/lib/golang/bin/go - priority 90 /usr/local/go/bin/go - priority 100 Current `best' version is /usr/local/go/bin/go.

-For switching to the DNF-installed version, run:
+Switch to the DNF-installed version:

 sudo alternatives --set go /usr/lib/golang/bin/go

-Alternatively, switch back to the source-compiled version with:
+Switch back to the source-compiled version:

 sudo alternatives --set go /usr/local/go/bin/go

-Finally, restore automatic selection based on priority (highest priority wins):
+To restore automatic selection based on priority (highest priority wins):

 sudo alternatives --auto go